Liquina (LQNA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Liquina Historical Price

-According to the latest data gathered on Liquina live price page, the current price of Liquina is 2.08USD.
-The circulating supply of Liquina(LQNA) is 1.07M LQNA , giving it a market capitalization of $2.23M.
+According to the latest data gathered on Liquina live price page, the current price of Liquina is 2.42USD.
+The circulating supply of Liquina(LQNA) is 1.07M LQNA , giving it a market capitalization of $2.58M.

 The Liquina Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LQNA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.